Products and Services Privacy Policy

 5. DISCLOSURES OF YOUR PERSONAL DATA

-• External Third Parties - these are companies who provide services to us and who may process your personal information based solely on the instructions they receive from us.
-For example, IT providers and companies that host our platforms and keep them secure.
+• External Third Parties: these are companies who provide services to us and who may process your personal information based solely on the instructions they receive from us.
+For example, IT providers and companies that host our platforms and

-• Companies within our Group – Quint Group Limited, Monevo Limited
+• Companies within our Group: Quint Group Limited

 Your personal information is stored on our secure servers in the UK.
 We do not transfer your personal data outside the UK.